tusharmath/tusharm.com/contents/articles/structuring-react-components/index.md

 <iframe width="100%" height="300" src="//jsfiddle.net/m5e40ywL/5/embedded/js,html,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 # Part 4 (Make declaratives reusable)
 We can write helper functions such as — `isEmpty` to check if the list is empty and `have` to check if the property exists on the component.
 Using [lodash](lodash.com/docs) it will be much easier to write these helpers.

-<iframe width="100%" height="300" src="//jsfiddle.net/m5e40ywL/8/embedded/js,html,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 Apart from the original 2 helpers, I have also added their negations — `isntEmpty` & `notHave`.

-With this we conclude our four part react component design and structuring methodology.
+**FINAL CODE**

+<iframe width="100%" height="300" src="//jsfiddle.net/m5e40ywL/9/embedded/js,html,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>